- Which companies offer the cheapest non-owner car insurance in Utah?

 Best non-owner car insurance in Utah

-Although Auto-Owners came out on top, Nationwide and GEICO are also excellent choices for providing non-owner coverage.
+While Auto-Owners is the top choice, Nationwide and GEICO are also great options for non-owner coverage.

-The table below compares the top non-owner car insurance companies in Utah.
+The table below shows a comparison of the best non-owner car insurance companies in Utah.

 | Company | Average annual premium | J.D.
 Power | NAIC | AM Best | Overall score |